MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-authenticate-development-environments.md

 For more information, see [Microsoft identity platform and the OAuth 2.0 device authorization grant flow](/azure/active-directory/develop/v2-oauth2-device-code).

-Device code authentication in a development environment enables the same broad permissions as [CLI-based authentication](#cli-based-authentication) and should be used with the same [precautions](#precautions) .
+Device code authentication in a development environment enables the same broad permissions as [CLI-based authentication](#cli-based-authentication) and should be used with the same [precautions](#precautions).
+However, you can use this method with a specific client ID, rather than the default, for which you can assign specific permissions.

 ### Enable applications for device code authentication